February 25, 1981: Apple CEO Michael Scott oversees a mass firing of employees, then holds a massive party.

 “Usually shakeups within companies happen when things are going badly,” Andy Hertzfeld, then a systems programmer at Apple, told me for my book The Apple Revolution.
 “Black Wednesday was one of a number of shakeups which took place at Apple when things were going great.
 Sales were doubling almost every month, so that was a little unusual I would say.”

-At the end of the day, Scott assembled the remaining Apple staffers together.
+At the end of the day, Scott assembled the remaining Apple staffers.
 In an attempt to lighten the mood, he made his joke about firing people until Apple became fun again.
 This would have been bad at any time.
-Unfortunately, it turned out that the layoffs weren’t yet over.
+Unfortunately, it turned out that the layoffs kept coming.

-“Meanwhile there are managers circulating through the crowd, tapping people on the shoulder, because as it turns out they hadn’t finished firing people yet,” then Apple interface designer Bruce Tognazzini told me.
+“Meanwhile there are managers circulating through the crowd, tapping people on the shoulder, because as it turns out they hadn’t finished firing people yet,” Bruce Tognazzini, who worked as an Apple interface designer at the time, told me.
 “So people are getting pulled out of the garage one by one and told they no longer have a job.
 It was one of the ugliest things I’ve ever seen.
 If you were at the bottom of the pyramid you typically got fired because your boss did.
-People were made that they were made to feel that they were useless, when they weren’t.
-It was a just a terrible thing.”
+People were made to feel that they were useless, when they weren’t.
+It was just a terrible thing.”

 Apple transitions into a serious company

 To put it another way, this was the point at which Apple grew up.
-Steve Wozniak was now on his way out of Apple, Steve Jobs had cut his long hair and began dressing like a business man, and — for many people — it seemed like commitee-driven projects like the ill-fated Apple III were going to be the norm.
+Apple co-founder Steve Wozniak was on his way out.
+And Steve Jobs had cut his long hair and begun dressing like a businessman.

-Ultimately, this turned out to be the beginning of the end for Mike Scott, too.
-The layoffs generated such bad feelings that influential Apple investor Mike Markkula demoted his friend to the role of vice chairman.
+Ultimately, this turned out to be the beginning of the end for Mike Scott as Apple CEO, too.
+The layoffs generated such bad feelings that influential Apple investor Mike Markkula demoted his friend Scott to the role of vice chairman.
 Markkula then stepped into the breach himself to keep the peace.
 Scott only stayed at Apple for a couple more months.